XML English Abstract Print

 چکیده:

 Introduction: Gait impairment is one of the consequences of cerebral palsy (CP) as a permanent neurological disorder.
-In order to have persistent treatment effect, the therapy-induced neuroplasticity should have accompanied by functional improvement.
+The therapy-induced neuroplasticity should be accompanied by functional improvement to have a persistent treatment effect.
 In this regard, we aimed to determine the correlation between brain functional activity changes and walking capacity improvement following treatments in children with hemiplegic CP (HCP).

-Result: Our results indicate that intensive OT, rTMS and AlterG training enhanced brain functional activity as well as walking capacity in pediatrics with CP.
-Also our results revealed a robust correlation between the corpus callosum functional activity changes and walking capacity improvement.
+Results: Our results indicate that intensive OT, rTMS, and AlterG training enhance brain functional activity and walking capacity in pediatrics with CP.
+Also, our results reveal a robust correlation between the corpus callosum (CC) functional activity changes and walking capacity improvement.

-Conclusion: Regardless of the type of treatment, the improvement in gait function in children with CP may reflect as an increase in brain functional activity in callosal neurons which in turn may reveal the increase in interhemispheric coupling.
+Conclusion: Regardless of the type of treatment, the improvement in gait function in children with CP may reflect an increase in brain functional activity in callosal neurons, which may reveal an increase in interhemispheric coupling.

 نوع مطالعه: Original | موضوع مقاله: Cognitive Neuroscience